After-Shock/Cloudbox-wiki/Pushover.md

 1. Pushover license(s)

    - They have 3 separate ones for different device types (i.e. Android, iOS, or desktop PC).
-You'll need a license for each type of device you want to setup.
+Each type has is a one-time cost of $4.99.
+You'll need a paid license for the type(s) of device you want to receive notifications on.
 See their [FAQ](https://pushover.net/faq#overview-fees) for more info.

 1. A [Pushover Device Client](https://pushover.net/clients)